apaz-cli/daisho/planning/Unification_Rules.md

 	Type<T>
 	T

+Create a symtab for each namespace and scope from symbol + free tvars to meaning.

 Pull out all declarations and put them into symtabs for their namespace, as written in the AST.
 Where a contextually bound type appears, create an object to track its use and replace the use with a